-Title Self-Injurious Behavior Intervention Section TX Issue Date Supersedes Date Next Review Date III-7 December 31, 2020 September 1, 2016 December 2021
+Title Self-Injurious Behavior Intervention Section TX Issue Date Supersedes Date Next Review Date III-7 December 3, 2020 September 1, 2016 December 2021

-- (h) Suicide death caused by self-directed injurious behavior with intent to die as a result of the behavior. - (i) Suicide Prevention Program Coordinator assigned by the Assistant Director of Behavioral Health for that region for the facility's suicide prevention program. - (A) Responsible for managing the treatment of suicidal/self-injurious offenders - (B) Ensuring the facility's suicide prevention program conforms to the guidelines for training, identification, referral, assessment, and interventions. - (C) Follow up in accordance with Health and Wellness Policy TX III 9, Suicide Prevention Program. - (D) Must be a Licensed Psychologist or Psychological Associate. - (E) Psychological Program Managers shall serve as the identified Suicide Prevention Program Coordinators for facilities within their area of coverage. - (i) Authorized to delegate aspects of the Suicide Prevention Program to staff under their clinical oversight. - (j) Suicide Watch one-on-one constant and direct observation of someone who has threatened to or has presented as at-risk to harm or kill himself/herself.
+- Self-Injury Precautions -Documented observation and property restriction aimed at preventing self-injury/self-harm on the part of an offender-on Suicide Watch. - (1) The Level of observation shall be continuous. - (2) Documentation of observation and cell door checks must be made on the watch log/cell forms associated with offender's observation status. - Self-Injury Risk Assessment an evaluative method employed by clinical behavioral staff to aid in determining the degree of risk for self-injury of a given offender. - Suicide death caused by self-directed injurious behavior with intent to die as a result of the behavior. - (i) Suicide Prevention Program Coordinator assigned by the Assistant Director of Behavioral Health for that region for the facility's suicide prevention program. - (A) Responsible for managing the treatment of suicidal/self-injurious offenders - (B) Ensuring the facility's suicide prevention program conforms to the guidelines for training, identification, referral, assessment, and interventions. - (C) Follow up in accordance with Health and Wellness Policy TX III 9, Suicide Prevention Program. - (D) Must be a Licensed Psychologist or Psychological Associate. - (E) Psychological Program Managers shall serve as the identified Suicide Prevention Program Coordinators for facilities within their area of coverage. - (i) Authorized to delegate aspects of the Suicide Prevention Program to staff under their clinical oversight. - Suicide Watch one-on-one constant and direct observation of someone who has threatened to or has presented as at-risk to harm or kill himself/herself.